 When a person struggles with mental health conditions and a substance use disorder, it’s called a dual diagnosis.
 These co-occurring disorders can place a person at a higher risk for addiction as well as overdose.

 People who use illicit substances to treat their mental health condition require specialized addiction treatment.
-At Swift River, we provide medically supervised detox and evidence-based therapies for people who suffer from dual diagnosis.
+At Vertava Health of Massachusetts, we provide medically supervised detox and evidence-based therapies for people who suffer from dual diagnosis.

 Finding Addiction Treatment Following A Heroin Overdose